Long delays at U.S.-Mexico border crossings after new travel restrictions | Health

 Long delays at U.S.-Mexico border crossings after new travel restrictions

-Americans who regularly cross the border from Mexico reported long wait times to re-enter the United States on Monday after U.S. officials imposed new COVID-19-related restrictions on cross-border travel by U.S. citizens and permanent residents.
+CIUDAD JUAREZ, Mexico, Aug 24 - Americans who regularly cross the border from Mexico reported long wait times to re-enter the United States on Monday after U.S. officials imposed new COVID-19-related restrictions on cross-border travel by U.S. citizens and permanent residents.
+The government closed lanes at select ports of entry on the border and began conducting more secondary checks to limit non-essential travel and slow the spread of the novel coronavirus, a U.S. Customs and Border Protection (CBP) representative said on Friday.

-The U.S. government closed lanes at select ports of entry on the border and began conducting more secondary checks to limit non-essential travel and slow the spread of the novel coronavirus, a U.S. Customs and Border Protection (CBP) said on Friday.
-According to CBP data, wait times at some border crossings have since doubled or tripled.
+According to CBP data, wait times at some border crossings have doubled or tripled.
 Many crossing points now have only one or two lanes of traffic open.
-On Monday, border-crossers reported up to 5-6 hour wait times.
+On Monday, border-crossers reported wait times of up to 5-6 hours.
+The U.S. ambassador to Mexico, Christopher Landau, said "substantial delays" over the weekend were due to border agents focusing on "essential travel," and said many people were crossing for other reasons such as shopping, dining and visiting families.

 ALSO READ